 Advanced Settings

-Open the 2TIFF low-level settings editor for more in-depth settings.
+Open the 2TIFF Settings editor to change the program's default settings.
 These are the defaults of 2TIFF that can be modified via 2tiff.exe -ini command.
 We recommend changing them with caution and contact us for help in advance.

 Smart Processing Core